manishbisht/Udacity/FrontEnd Web Developer Nanodegree/P4 -Website Optimization/README.md

 Google PageSpeed Insights Desktop: 91/100 , Mobile : 90/100

 ###Part 2: Optimize Frames per Second in pizza.html

-To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
-You will find instructive comments in main.js.

 1. Used more performant DOM element selectors getElementsbyClassName.
 2. Removed unwanted calculations from the ChangePizzaSizes loop.